maheshrijal/vagrant-ansible-lab-virtualbox/README.md

 #
 ### Congrats!
 You can now work on Ansible.

+### Steps to write ansible code in vscode:
+#
-## You can open SSH into the remote container from vs-code using [remote-ssh](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
+1. You can open SSH into the remote container from vs-code using [remote-ssh](https://marketplace.visualstudio.com/items?temName=ms-vscode-remote.remote-ssh).

-## To get the ssh config file for ansible-engine type ``vagrant ssh-config`` & copy the configuration for ansible-engine
+2. To get the ssh config file for ansible-engine type ``vagrant ssh-config`` & copy the configuration for ansible-engine

-### Copy the output your SSH config file — I added it to my default SSH config at ~/.ssh/config
+3. Copy the output your SSH config file — I added it to my default SSH config at ~/.ssh/config

-### You can use this info to SSH into container through vs-code & write scripts easily
+4. You can use this info to SSH into container through vs-code & write scripts easily

-## To shut down the machines run: ``vagrant halt``
+### To shut down the machines run: ``vagrant halt``